luizbossoi/whm-cpanel-api-wordpress-installation/README.md

     - Click on "Generate Token", copy the token for to use in the future.

 # How to use this script
+*This script was made to run under Linux environment, if you run this script under Windows (EasyPHP etc) it may not work properly;*
 You can simply run installer.php on your server, or you can run this script as you wish.
 First you need to create this object with your host and whm token.